abhishekgupta1991/bootstrap-guidelines/content/post/speedingup.md

 title = "Speeding Up"

 +++
+<h3>Speed up CSS development</h3>
-<p>Make sure you do not end-up writing tons of duplicated code creating too many styles for the same case each time over and over again when translating new designs to the code.
-Keeping the UI development consistent and well documented with UI style guides can also add a couple of knots.</p>
+<p>The following tips will help you to speed up your CSS development when using bootstrap. <br/> Keeping the UI development consistent and well documented with UI style guides can also help to avoid getting into knots.</p>

 <p>Use bootstrap helper classes rather than write your custom class to do something.</p>
 <ul>